Matiasumz/Matiasumz/README.md

-- 👋 Hi, I’m @Matiasumz
+- 👋 Hi, I’m @Matiasumz, I'm a sophomore student of the Higher Technical Degree in Software Development and I live in Buenos Aires!
-- 👀 I’m interested in Software Develompment, Data and Project Management !
+- 👀 I’m interested in Software Develompment and Project Management.
-- 🌱 I’m currently learning Flutter, and working with projects with Django - React
+- 🌱 I’m currently learning Flutter and Swift, and working with projects with Django - React
+- ⚡️ In my free time, I like to surf and play Saxophone !
 - 📫 How to reach me matiasumz96@gmail.com